Bladetrain3r/CPAF/Framework/Intermediate/Understanding.md

 #### Definitions and Constructs from CPAF

 - **Memory (M)**: A system's capacity to store, retain, and recall information derived from accumulated experiences, serving as a repository for past deviations and associated information【129†source】.
-- **Awareness (A)**: The capacity to directly recognize and identify the sources of deviations in the system's internal state or its interactions with the environment【128†source】.
+- **Awareness (A)**: The capacity to directly recognize and identify the sources of deviations in the system's internal state or its interactions with the environment.
-- **Experience (E)**: The cumulative record of deviations an entity encounters through interactions with its environment, contributing to its evolving state【127†source】.
+- **Experience (E)**: The cumulative record of deviations an entity encounters through interactions with its environment, contributing to its evolving state.
-- **Reflection (R)**: The capacity to internally analyze and process information stored in memory, leading to the generation of new experiences and insights in the absence of direct external stimuli【126†source】.
+- **Reflection (R)**: The capacity to internally analyze and process information stored in memory, leading to the generation of new experiences and insights in the absence of direct external stimuli.
 - **Deviation (D)**: A distinguishable change from the system's baseline state, prompted by internal or external information processing, serving as the foundational unit of experience .

 #### Synthesis as an Integral Function